My issues with ProtonMail

 Conclusion

 That said, most of my issues are with the iOS app.
-If you are on Android, chances are you have a much better experience.
+Android users likely have a better experience.